How To Directory

-Every year, you'll need to hold an Annual General Meeting, or AGM, where you report back on what you've done in the past year and elect next year's Committee.
+Every year, you'll need to hold an Annual General Meeting (AGM), where you report back on what you've done in the past year and elect next year's Committee.

 The advice on this page is designed for Clubs and Societies who use the SUSU Model Constitution - by default, you probably use this Constitution.
 If you don't have a copy of your Constitution, please check your Club or Society Groups Hub under 'Uploaded documents'.
-If you cannot find your constitutioin, you will need to adopt the model one at your next meeting.
+If you cannot find your constitution, you will need to adopt the model one at your next meeting.

 When do we have to do this?

 You can have your AGM at any time before this - many groups choose to hold them before Easter, so the new Committee have the Easter holiday to start planning for the year ahead.

-You’ll need to give ten days’ notice of the AGM to all your members - you can do this by posting on Facebook and sending an email to them all.
+You’ll need to give ten days’ notice of the AGM to all your members.
 This notice needs to say that elections are happening and tell people what the positions are and how to nominate themselves.